Getting Started

 Each skill listing shows the exact install command.
 For example:

-npx skillsadd anthropics/frontend-design
+npx skillsadd anthropic/frontend-design

 Copy the install command from the skill's page on skills.sh — don't guess the name.